 Australian Market Modestly Lower

-(RTTNews) - The Australian stock market is trading modestly lower on Tuesday, adding to the slight losses in the previous session, following the mixed cues from Wall Street overnight.
-The benchmark S&P/ASX 200 is staying well below the 9,000 mark, with weakness in financial and technology stocks as well as a mixed performance across other sectors.
+(RTTNews) - Australian shares are trading modestly lower on Wednesday, adding to the losses in the previous two sessions, with the benchmark S&P/ASX 200 falling below the 8,950 mark, following the broadly negative cues from Wall Street overnight, with weakness in gold miners and financial stocks.

-On Wall Street, stocks moved mostly higher over the course of the trading day on Monday following the mixed performance seen during last Friday's session.
-With the upward move, the Nasdaq and the S&P 500 reached new record closing highs.
+On the Wall Street, stocks gave back some ground during trading on Tuesday following the upward move seen over the course of the previous session.
+The major averages all moved to the downside, with the Nasdaq and the S&P 500 pulling back off Monday's record closing highs.

-The major European markets moved to the downside on the day.
-The French CAC 40 Index tumbled by 1.4 percent, while the U.K.'s FTSE 100 Index edged down by 0.1 percent and the German DAX Index closed just below the unchanged line.
+Meanwhile, the major European markets ended the day roughly flat.
+While the U.K.'s FTSE 100 Index crept up by 0.1 percent, the German DAX Index and the French CAC 40 Index closed just above the unchanged line.

-Crude oil prices surged on Monday as OPEC's output increase for November turned out to be lower than expected and relieved concerns of oversupply.
-West Texas Intermediate crude for November delivery was up $0.73 or 1.20 percent at $61.61 per barrel.
+Crude oil prices crept slightly higher on Tuesday, despite forecasts of weakening oil demand.
+West Texas Intermediate crude for November delivery was up $0.02 or 0.03 percent at $61.71 per barrel.

 Krypto-ETPs im Fokus: Regulierung, Verwahrung & Produktentwicklung | BX Swiss TV